 You can combine objects to create compound shapes.
 These shapes are fully editable and can be created using two or more objects.
 The Pathfinder tool makes it easy to create complex shapes because you can manipulate the shape, location, appearance and stacking order of all included shape paths.

 Simply create multiple shapes and use the Add, Exclude and Intersect options from the Pathfinder tool to create a compound shape.
-Combining objects lets you work on the whole compound shape instead of having to work on all individual shapes that were used to create your final compound shape.
-If you want to target a specific component you can still do so from the Layers menu.
+Combining objects lets you work on the whole compound shape instead of working on all individual shapes used to create your final compound shape.
+If you want to target a specific component, you can still do so from the Layers menu.
 Here are a few examples of compound shapes.